Bizarre Business Ideas That Actually Made Millions

 Cons:

-- Only cities that have room for coops
+• Only cities that have space for coops

 3. Potato Parcel India

-Potato Parcel India is one of those weird gifting services that got popular as a viral idea and works by delivering messages/messages or images on peeled potatoes to people.
+Potato Parcel India is one of those strange gift services that became popular because of a viral idea.
+It sends messages or pictures on peeled potatoes to people.

 Key Features: